victordibia/llmx/README.md

 [![PyPI version](https://badge.fury.io/py/llmx.svg)](https://badge.fury.io/py/llmx)

-A simple python package that provides a unified interface to several LLM providers of chat-finetuned models [ OpenAI (default), PaLM, Cohere and local HuggingFace Models].
+A simple python package that provides a unified interface to several LLM providers of chat fine-tuned models [OpenAI (default), PaLM, Cohere and local HuggingFace Models].

+> LLMx wraps multiple api providers and its interface may change as the general field of LLMs evolve.

 There is nothing particularly special about this library, but some of the requirements I needed when I started building this (that other libraries did not have):